zachvalenta/jvns.ca/content/post/2017-07-27-how-does-the-kubernetes-scheduler-work-.markdown

 scheduler shouldn't have to be restarted!

 So I went and read a bunch of code.
 Here is what I learned about how the scheduler actually works!
+As usual probably something here is wrong, this stuff is pretty complicated and I just learned about it this week.

 ### how the scheduler works: a very quick code walkthrough

-This is basically just what I figured out from reading the code, it's possible/probable I have something wrong here.
+This is basically just what I figured out from reading the code.

 We'll start in [scheduler.go](https://github.com/kubernetes/kubernetes/blob/e4551d50e57c089aab6f67333412d3ca64bc09ae/plugin/pkg/scheduler/scheduler.go).
 (I actually [concatenated all the files in the scheduler together](https://gist.github.com/jvns/5d492d66130a2f47b47820fd6b52eab5) which I found helpful for jumping around and navigating.)